tlswg/tls13-spec/draft-ietf-tls-tls13.md

 [TODO: Work out how this interacts with PSK and SRP.]

-####  Diffie-Hellman Parameters
+####  Diffie-Hellman Parameters {#ffdhe-param}

-Diffie-Hellman parameters for both clients and servers are encoded using the DiffieHellmanParams structure This structure conveys the Diffie-Hellman public value (dh_Y) and the group which it is being provided for.
+Diffie-Hellman parameters for both clients and servers are encoded in the opaque key_exchange field of the ClientKeyShareOffer or ServerKeyShare structures.
+The opaque value contains the Diffie-Hellman public value (dh_Y = g^X mod p) for the identified NamedGroup.

-Structure of this message:

-       struct {
-           NamedGroup group;
-           opaque dh_Y<1..2^16-1>;
-       } DiffieHellmanParams;

-       group
-          The DHE group to which these parameters correspond.

-       dh_Y
-          The endpoint's Diffie-Hellman public value (g^X mod p).

-#### ECHDE Parameters
+#### ECHDE Parameters {#ecdhe-param}

-ECDHE parameters for both clients and servers are encoded using the ECDiffieHellmanParams structure.
-This structure conveys the Elliptic Curve Diffie-Hellman public value (ecdh_Y) and the group which it is being provided for.
+ECDHE parameters for both clients and servers are encoded in the opaque key_exchange field of the ClientKeyShareOffer or ServerKeyShare structures.
+The opaque value conveys the Elliptic Curve Diffie-Hellman public value (ecdh_Y) represented as a byte string ECPoint.point, which can represent an elliptic curve point in uncompressed or compressed format.

-        struct {
-            NamedGroupe group;
-            ECPoint ecdh_Y;
-        } ECDiffieHellmanPublic;

-       group
-          The ECDHE group to which these parameters correspond.

-       ecdh_Y
-          Contains the agent's ephemeral ECDH public key as a byte string ECPoint.point, which may represent an elliptic curve point in uncompressed or compressed format.
+ISSUE: Determine if compressed/uncompressed form is determined based on the point format extension; by the definition of the NamedGroup;
+or, by some combination of the two (i.e., new NamedGroup entries might only include compressed forms, old might offer either).

 ####  Server Hello